Drug DWI vs Marijuana DWI in Dallas, Texas: What's Different and What's the Same?

 Blood testing is misunderstood in marijuana cases.

-A positive THC test proves prior exposure, not intoxication.
+A positive THC test only proves prior exposure, not intoxication.

 Drug DWI vs Marijuana DWI: Timeline in Dallas